 - Step back to admire your work.
 Make sure you keep the horizontal surface clean of debris and try not to let plants hang over the side for the best results.

 For an even easier application, you can purchase products like Corry’s Slug & Snail Copper Tape Barrier (Amazon) that would look nice both as a garden accent and as a slug deterrent.
 This would work well for smaller pots or containers.
 However, the price tag is higher, and the life span would be shorter.
 Does anyone have experience using the tape products?

 Looking for more?

 Want more garden inspiration?
 Find more garden posts here.

-Follow our garden board on Pinterest for more garden tips and tricks.
+Follow our garden board on Pinterest below for more garden tips and tricks.

 This post may contain affiliate links.
 See the disclosure policy for more information.